YasirKhan1811/PowerBI/Case Study: Analyzing Customer Churn in Power BI.md

 Apply the following DAX formula to add a new measure **churn rate**:
 The churn rate formula is: (Lost Customers ÷ Total Customers at the Start of Time Period) x 100

+So it turns out that churn rate is **26.86%**, which is a high churn rate.
+Meaning that **1796** customers have left the company out of **6687** total customers.

 ### Investigating Churn Reasons
 Investigate the different reasons why customers churned.
-Next, create a column chart of number of customers churned per different reasons of churn.
+Next, create a bar chart of number of customers as % of grand total for different reasons of churn.

 **Churn Reasons** are grouped together in the **Churn Category** column.
 Create a bar chart to visualize churn category as % of grand total for count of churn label.

-### Use maps to your advantage
+### Churn by State
 Investigate the churn rate by state.
 The competitors launched aggressive promos in certain states, and Databel is wondering if it has impacted their customers.
 So use the map visual to view the churn rate by state.

 Add churn rate, number of customers, and number of churned customers to the tooltip of the map visual.
 Add state to the location field.
 Use gradient color to easily identify the highest churn rate in a state by that color.
-It turns out that California has the highest churn rate of 63.24%.
+It turns out that California has the highest churn rate of **63.24%**.

 ## Step 02: Analyzing Demographics
 Create a new column **Demographics** by categorizing **Senior**, **Under 30**, and **Other** into this one column using the following DAX:

+The insights discovered so far:
+- The churn rate for databel is 27%
+- 45% of the customers have churned because of competitors
+- The churn rate in California is abnormally high (>60%)

 **Demographics = IF('Databel - Data'[Senior] = "Yes", "Senior", IF('Databel - Data'[Under 30] = "Yes", "Under 30", "Other"))**